craftingcity/RollHighOrDie/Equipment and Inventories/Armors.md

 ### Mundane Tags
 #### Padded
-While your Armoring is greater than 0, when you would take Bludgeoning Damage, you take half that damage instead, and when you would take .
+While your Armoring is greater than 0, you have Bludgeoning Damage Resistance and Electric Damage Resistance equal to the value indicated

 #### Metallic
 #### Restricting (x)